-- Submit completed Fellowship application (with supportive materials and $300 application fee), approval from the Fellowship Committee which then makes a recommendation for approval to the IACP Board of Directors.
+- Submit a completed Fellowship application with supportive materials, approval from the Fellowship Committee, which then makes a recommendation for approval to the IACP Board of Directors.

 Following the application process, you then enter the interview phase.
 The interview determines your commitment to IACP’s Code of Ethics and provides the Fellows an understanding of your pharmacy practices, commitment to quality, marketing practices, willingness to share with colleagues and customer service philosophies.